Who is collecting and using your personal data?

 Why does the Council process personal data?

-The Council needs to process data when you register for job alerts on Devon Jobs so that we can notify you of vacancies you may be interested in applying for with Devon County Council and its third party customers advertising on its Devon Jobs site.
+We need to process data when you register for job alerts on Devon Jobs so that we can notify you of vacancies you may be interested in applying for with Devon County Council and its third party customers advertising on its Devon Jobs site.

-The Council needs to process data from the profile you set up on Devon Jobs and from any Devon County Council job applications you may complete for the purpose of progressing your application effectively to fill job vacancies, to undertake pre-employment checks, to enter into an employment contract with you and to meet our obligations under that contract of employment and to fulfil its legal and regulatory obligations. .
+We need to process data from the profile you set up on Devon Jobs and from any Devon County Council job applications you may complete for the purpose of progressing your application effectively to fill job vacancies, to undertake pre-employment checks, to enter into an employment contract with you and to meet our obligations under that contract of employment and to fulfil its legal and regulatory obligations. .
 The Council also has a legitimate interest in processing personal data before, during and after the end of any employment relationship.

 Who will we share your personal data with?